 Feng Zhang attended Harvard University as an undergraduate, where he earned an A.B. in Chemistry and Physics in 2004.
 He transitioned to Stanford for his Ph.D. in Chemistry and Biophysics, which he obtained in 2009 while working in Karl Deisseroth’s research group for his work pioneering optogenetics in conjunction with Ed Boyden.
-After a postdoc in George Church’s lab, he moved to MIT in January of 2011, where he is now both an Assistant Professor of Biological Engineering and a Core Institute Member of the Broad Institute of MIT and Harvard.
+After a postdoc in George Church’s lab, he moved to MIT in January of 2011, where he is now both an Associate Professor of Biological Engineering and a Core Institute Member of the Broad Institute of MIT and Harvard.

 Feng Zhang has received a number of honors, including the NIH Pioneer Award and the Perl-UNC Neuroscience Prize, along with Ed Boyden and thesis advisor Deisseroth.
 He is additionally a Searle Scholar.